Fukuro192/assignment-task/README.md

 # assignment-task

-A small project for an assigment passed through an interview.
+A small project for an assignment passed through an interview.

 ## setting up the project